 T.R. may be reached at: [email protected].com, or on Facebook or by filling out the form below.
 Members of the media and groups or workshops looking to book T.R. for interesting and exciting speaking engagements or interviews will find his media room here.

-T.R.’s first foray into entertainment came in seventh grade when a lie he told, claiming to be the son of a Hollywood director filming a movie in Cleveland, got out of hand and resulted in the school holding formal auditions for the imaginary film.
-His writing talent came to light in a ninth grade essay contest, which asked students to write on “Who Is Whitney Young?” (the school’s namesake).
-T.R.’s essay titled “I Don’t Know Whitney and Apparently No One Cares” made “the shit hit the fan at the Cleveland School Board,” according to his English teacher.
+T.R’s first foray into entertainment came in seventh grade when a lie he told, claiming to be the son of a Hollywood director filming a movie in Cleveland, got out of hand and resulted in the school holding formal auditions for the imaginary film.
+His writing talent came to light in a ninth grade essay contest, which asked students to write on “Who Is Whitney Young?” (his school’s namesake).
+T.R.’s essay titled “I Don’t Know Whitney Young and Apparently No One Cares” made “the shit hit the fan at the Cleveland School Board,” according to his English teacher.
 That essay prompted the school board to mandate a black history curriculum and earned T.R. an honorary membership in student council.

 In tenth grade, T.R. got talked into auditioning for Dracula and won his first of many lead acting roles.
 That summer, he won a scholarship to the College of Wooster Summer Writing Program.
 The following fall he began writing the comedy column in the school newspaper.
-In his senior year, he won a scholarship with the Cleveland Playhouse Curtain Pullers acting ensemble and became editor-in-chief of his high-school rag, helming it to a citywide excellence award.
-Although T.R. loved writing and acting and has kept a journal since that summer program, he did not pursue them professionally, but did manage to pay for his college education through writing.
+In his senior year, he won a scholarship with the Cleveland Playhouse Curtain Pullers acting ensemble and became editor-in-chief of his high-school paper, helming it to a citywide excellence award.
+Although T.R. loved writing and acting and has kept a journal since that summer program, he did not pursue those professions, but did manage to pay for his college education through writing.

 In college in Chicago T.R. began working with street gangs.
 Later, with the official job title of “Superfriend,” he often spoke at conferences, led seminars and wrote magazine articles on social/political issues.
 He advised the office of Health and Human Services Secretary Louis Sullivan during the Bush Sr. administration and lectured at the Northwestern Graduate School of Journalism.
 Though T.R. did not actively seek writing opportunities, they seemed to pursue him.
-He wrote a chapter on gang work in an Anthology on Urban Issues and outreach called “A Heart For The City” and he was offered a book deal to write about his work with Chicago street gangs.
+He was asked to write a chapter on gang work in an Anthology on Urban Issues and outreach called “A Heart For The City” and he was offered a book deal to write about his work with Chicago street gangs.

 At 27, T.R. realized he was ignoring his dreams, which started him on an ambitious plan to become financially independent so that he could pursue writing full-time.
 At age 33, he achieved that goal through real estate investing and promptly enrolled at Columbia College in Chicago to study screenwriting.
 Soon after, he placed in the semi-finals of the prestigious Chesterfield Film Co Writer’s Film Project started by Steven Spielberg’s Amblin Entertainment and later run by Paramount Pictures.
-While still at Columbia in Chicago, he had Hollywood producers vying to buy his first script and a highly respected entertainment attorney in Century City referring him to lit agents.
+While still at Columbia in Chicago, he had Hollywood producers vying to buy his first script and a highly-respected entertainment attorney in Century City referring him to lit agents.
 His script, “Disciples of K-Town” received the coveted (nearly extinct), “recommend” coverage from both William Morris Agency and CAA.

 Writing led to great things for T.R. so after flying out for a meeting with producers in Burbank, he moved to Hollywood to follow his bliss as a screenwriter.
 Within two years T.R. had a manager and an agent.
 Soon he was in meetings at major studios pitching, rewriting draft after draft, reading screenplays, writing coverage, being interviewed for writing jobs and signing contracts relating to fees, percentages, buyouts, backend money and rights.
 At parties he hobnobbed with TV, movie and music stars.
-To top it all off, an acting agent noticed T.R. in the hot tub at his apartment building and offered to rep him for acting jobs even though she knew nothing of T.R.’s acting background.
+To top it all off, an acting agent noticed T.R. in the hot tub at his apartment building and offered to rep him for acting jobs even though she knew nothing of T.R’s acting background.
 He first refused the offer, due to his focus on writing, but later decided to give it a try and ended up booking numerous acting jobs.